awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

 # Working with Amazon EC2 Auto Scaling termination policies<a name="ec2-auto-scaling-termination-policies"></a>

-This topic provides detailed information about the default termination policy and the options available to you to choose different termination policies to meet your application needs\.
+This topic provides detailed information about the default termination policy and the options available to you to choose different termination policies for individual Auto Scaling groups\.
 By choosing different termination policies, you can control which instances you prefer to terminate first when a scale\-in event occurs\.
 For example, you can choose a different termination policy so that Amazon EC2 Auto Scaling prioritizes terminating the oldest instances first\.

-When Amazon EC2 Auto Scaling terminates instances, it attempts to maintain balance across the Availability Zones that are used by your group\.
+When Amazon EC2 Auto Scaling terminates instances, it attempts to maintain balance across the Availability Zones that are used by your Auto Scaling group\.
 Maintaining balance across Availability Zones takes precedence over termination policies\.
 If one Availability Zone has more instances than the other Availability Zones that are used by the group, Amazon EC2 Auto Scaling applies the termination policies to the instances from the imbalanced Availability Zone\.
 If the Availability Zones used by the group are balanced, Amazon EC2 Auto Scaling applies the termination policies across all of the Availability Zones for the group\.

 **Contents**
 + [Default termination policy](#default-termination-policy)